An Educator's Overview to Setting Up an Autism Classroom

 10. Keep Hands and Brains Active

 You already know, you should never set up your classroom like a typical lecture, where the students are forced to sit still and listen to you talk all day.
 For sure, add movement, visual supports and other interactive elements.
 Carefully plan out your schedule and activities so that students consistently think, respond, and react to the material.
+Sudents with autism in classrooms that do this may even notice less behavior challenges.
 Think about using visual response boards for the students to point out their answers and become active participants.

 Try any of these ten strategies if you are trying to figure out how to support a child with autism in the classroom.
 Addressing these strategies are an essential part of the resources on this site which include the setup a classroom book for autism support teachers and the Foundation to Impact - Beginning Autism Teacher Prep Course.